Japan's new prime minister and the long shadow of Abenomics | DW | 04.10.2021

 Despite the country's reputation as a leader in digital infrastructure, Japan has struggled to bring government services away from paperwork and offices and onto the online world.
 According to a recent OECD survey, Japan ranks last in terms of providing digital services.
 The shortcomings were shown up during the pandemic, when aid was slow to reach the needy due to bureaucracy.

-Last month, the country finally launched a long-awaited "digital agency" which aims to rachet up the country's digital transformation.
+Last month, the country finally launched a long-awaited "digital agency" which aims to speed up the country's digital transformation.

 Kishida must also grapple with other major socioeconomic questions.
 Japan has the world's oldest population, putting huge pressure on the country's taxpayers.
 It also has a serious gender inequality problem.
 The World Economic Forum says Japan's gender gap is "the largest among advanced economies."

 Then there is climate change and the green transition.
 Kishida's predecessor, Suga, announced in his first address to parliament in September 2020 that Japan would achieve net-zero carbon emissions by 2050.
-He also later declared that Japan would cut emissions in 2030 by 46% relative to 2013 levels.
+He also later declared that Japan would cut emissions in 2030 by 46% from 2013 levels.

 That in itself was a departure from Abe, who did not focus much on climate change.
 Kishida has spoken of Japan's need to back nuclear power as a clean energy source, and to invest in renewables.
 Whether or not he will maintain Suga's targets, though, remains to be seen.

-For now, he can't afford to look beyond the general election at the end of November.
+For now, he can't afford to look beyond the general election that must be held by November 28.
 If he achieves a sweeping victory, he may feel emboldened enough to move beyond the long shadow of Abenomics.

 Politically that will never be easy, Nagai says, considering he owes his premiership to the sponsorship of Abe in the first place.